ionavincent/crime_report_app/README.md

 The app is setup to run in a docker container.
 After cloning the repo, you can start it by running
-`make docker-run` from the project directory.
+`make docker-run ZIP_FILE=data.zip` from the project directory where `data.zip` is a ZIP file downloaded from [https://data.police.uk/data/](https://data.police.uk/data/).

+*Note*: The ZIP file has to reside in the project directory.

 Once the app is running, the web app can be accessed at: